 The company name you choose will be protected throughout Switzerland.
 Choosing this company name is completely free, but you will have to add an indication of the legal form.
-Thus, the name “GmbH” or “Limited Liability Company” must be specified in the name of your company.
+Thus, the name “GmbH”, "Sàrl", “LLC” or "Ltd." must be specified in the name of your company.

 Setting the share capital

-When you set up your LLC, you must determine the share capital and each participant's basic contribution.
+When you set up your LLC (or Ltd.), you must determine the share capital and each participant's basic contribution.
 If this participation in the initial capital reaches or exceeds 25%, purchasers or holders must notify the company who is the beneficial owner of the participation.

 Designate the management and partners

-When you create a limited liability company (GmbH / LLC / Ltd), you can be alone or with others.
-Therefore, it is necessary to designate each person's role in order to establish a flawless organization!
+When you form a limited liability company, you can be alone or with others.
+Therefore, it is necessary to designate each person's role to establish a flawless organization!
 In principle, all partners must fulfill management functions, and take decisions on all matters that are not the general assembly's responsibility.

-However, the articles of association may regulate the management of the company in a different way, for example by entrusting the management of certain aspects to third parties.
+However, the articles of association may regulate the management of the company differently, for example by entrusting the management of certain aspects to third parties.

 Drawing up the notarized deed of foundation

-To create the LLC status, you will need to draw up the deeds of foundation and submit them to the notary.
+To form the LLC (or Ltd.), you will need to draw up the deeds of the foundation and submit them to the notary.

 When you draw up the articles of association, you should leave nothing out and address various points: